ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

 Studio BPM-Edition installation set, for example...
   TIB_business-studio-bpm-edition_$$IMAGE_TAG_VERSION$$_linux_x86_64.zip

+To apply a Business Studio hotfix to the docker image you can provide the appropriate TIBCO Business Studio BPM-Edition Hotfix installation set, for example...
+  TIB_business-studio-bpm-edition_$$IMAGE_TAG_VERSION$$_HF-001.zip

-This installation set should be added to the folder...
+These installation set(s) should be added to the folder...
   <TIBCO Studio Home>/docker_cicd/image_template

   Note: this is the default location for the install set.
 The docker image